 This is a comprehensive programme of study incorporating all the essential core skills and experiences required for the competent housing professional.
 The teaching involves a number of guest lectures and field trips conducted by representatives of the housing profession in Wales.
 Full time students will undertake a practice placement which will enable them to gain experience of the housing workplace and to reflect on issues and practices within the workplace.
 Students who are able to complete 400 hours of work will be eligible for corporate membership of the Chartered Institute of Housing on completion of the degree.

-In year one all the subjects are compulsory, but there are a number of options in years two and three which will allow you to follow particular interests.
+In year one all the subjects are compulsory, but there are a number of options in years two and three that will allow you to follow particular interests.

 - Housing and Welfare Policy

 - Planning and Development